Ernyoke/DelaunayImage/README.md

 java -jar delaunay.jar <intput path> <output path> [args]

 Mandatory (stationary) arguments: <input path> <output path>.
 <input path>: path to the input image.
-Extensions supported: .jpg, .jpeg, .png
+Extensions supported for input image: [all the extensions supported by opencv, see: https://docs.opencv.org/3.0-beta/modules/imgcodecs/doc/reading_and_writing_images.html]
-<input path>: path to where the output image should be saved.
-Extensions supported for the output image: .jpg, .jpeg, .png
+<output path>: path to where the output image should be saved.
+Extensions supported for bitmap output image: [all the extensions supported by opencv, see: https://docs.opencv.org/3.0-beta/modules/imgcodecs/doc/reading_and_writing_images.html]
+Extensions supported for vector graphic output image: .svg, .eps (.pdf is currently no supported!)

 Example of usage: java -jar delaunay.jar in.png out.png